Who is Eligible

 The legal permanent resident must not leave the united states for more than 180 days (six months) without a special permit or residency may be abandoned.
 It is important to note that only trips outside of the United States for more than 24 hours count.

 Selective Service Requirements

 A male between the ages of 18 and 26 years old must register for the United States selective service.
-Failure to register is consider as evidence of not meeting the good moral character requirement.
+Failure to register is considered evidence of not meeting the good moral character requirement.